RescueSocial/Hollywood_Disinformation_Amber-Depp-Musk/README.md

 #### <i><b>Millions of Texts and Millions of Accounts were studied for Social Network Analysis.</b></i>

 We're Worldwide Independent Researchers with over 20 data analysts, scientists, and observers analyzing this data for over a year.
 Research and development is ongoing, and this public operation spanning for years continues.
 We invite researchers, an ethical public, and students to investigate, compare to help Arts Cases.

+ <b>NOTE:</b>It's profoundly important to maintain deep compassion for all victims and witnesses throughout.
+Behind every situation lies a real human being who has experienced trauma, manipulation, or abuse.
+Just as we see in arts cases where artists and assault victims face similar patterns of conduct, their courage and resilience deserves our utmost respect and care.
+These individuals deserve to be valued as human beings first, with their wellbeing taking precedence over any legal proceedings, public discourse, or interests.

 #### <i><b>Data collected on Amber Heard is primarily related to the years of the operation of 2018-2022, but is fully collected from 2008-2022.</b></i>